Motorcycle Use and License Guide in Thailand

 Advice from Arif GÜVENÇ

-🛡️ It doesn't matter if you are "right" on the roads of Thailand; being a "foreigner" can often be enough for you to be considered at fault in local perception.
-As a recommendation from Perlamare; if your motorcycle license does not have an "A" designation or if you have little experience riding, do not risk your life for the sake of freedom.
+🛡️ On the roads of Thailand, being "right" does not matter; being a "foreigner" can often be enough to be considered at fault in local perception.
+As a tip from Arif GÜVENÇ; if your motorcycle license does not have an "A" designation or if you have little experience riding, do not risk your life for the sake of freedom.
 A warning from Arif GÜVENÇ; police checks are usually conducted in the early morning and at intersections.
-If your license is lacking, you can travel legally and much cheaper by calling a "GrabBike" through the Grab or Bolt apps.
-Remember, an accident in Thailand can not only ruin your vacation but can also financially and physically darken your entire life.
+If your license is lacking, you can legally and much more cheaply travel by calling a "GrabBike" through Grab or Bolt applications.
+Remember, an accident in Thailand can ruin not just your holiday but your entire life financially and physically.

 Bölge:Tayland